Well, basically all you need are the coordinates:

 In most cases your plane will unload you at München II (MUC).
-Upon arrival (and pass through customs) you may proceed on S-Bahn (Schnellbahn) or rental car.
+Upon arrival (and pass through customs) you may proceed on S-Bahn (Schnellbahn/Interurban), bus or rental car.

 Using a rental car is a bit more complicated, but if you insist in carrying a lot of baggage (Classic Computers :) it may have it's advantage.
 The rental car centre is located in an underground level between terminal A and B. Most big rental car companies (i.e. Avis, Europcar, Hertz, Sixt, etc.) offer their services.
+Easy to reach counters are in the central area (Zentralbereich) between Terminal 1 and 2.
 Jump into the car and ride out onto the Autobahn Direction Munich (München).
 Please obey the Speed limit (10 km/h above is o.k., but do you know the calibration of the speedometer of your rental car?).
 Especially within the airport zone speed checks are done on a regular base (Well, our police don't like to interrupt your travel, so you will find the tickets automatically added to your credit card bill :). will lead you to .
 Still go in the direction of Munich (Where else ? :).
 If you're lucky (the automatic speed regulation is off) you may now try to push the accelerator into his natural position - just to realize that this is the stupid real world and not the last release of 'Autobahn Raser' (Famous PC race game where you can roam the Autobahn without police or other slow folks).
 So stay slow, and go around or below 160 km/h that's 100 mph.
 You won't gain a lot of time on this short relation (If you like however, I'll tell you time an' place to go as fast as you like).
 Now, stay on until the very end (always straight) and follow then the signs direction Salzburg - in fact, you'll have no other choice if you're at the end.
-You're now at the 'middle Beltway' (Mittlerer Ring), an inner city street.
-Please merge into the tunnel (a bit difficult, because this spot is a work in progress <G>area for almost 15 years).
-Follow the road until the Leuchtenbergtunnel - thats the second tunnel you will pass, some 7 km after the Autobahn end.
+You're now at the 'Middle Beltway' (Mittlerer Ring), a 4 lane inner city street.
+Please merge into the tunnel.
+Follow the road until the Leuchtenbergtunnel - thats the third tunnel (more like an underpass this time), right after a quite lengthy new one, some 7 km after the Autobahn end.
 Within the tunnel take the first exit to the right and turn left on the light (48° 7' 57" North, 11° 37' 52" East).
 Follow the street (Krailer Straße) until the 3rd light and turn again left.
 You now entered Baumkirchner Straße.
-Follow the street until number 57. that's on the left side, just before the second light (if you enter a railway underpass you've already passed VCFe).
+Follow the street until number 57.
+That's on the left side, just before the second light (if you enter a railway underpass you've already passed VCFe).

 If you arrive via one of the regional airports like Augsburg or Nürnberg (Nurmberg) - possible if you arrived form within Europe - you may proceed via rental car, or train.
 Feel free to ask for more specific directions.